 Do not wait for the rice to cook before you add in the salt since this makes the rice taste saltier than it should.

 4. Pour boiling water

-5. Use aluminium foil or tight lid
+5. Use aluminum foil or a tight lid

-The best way to achieve this is to either use a tight lid or, more preferably, aluminium foil since you can seal it better and steam doesn’t escape.
+The best way to achieve this is to either use a tight lid or, even better, aluminum foil since you can seal it tightly and steam doesn’t escape.

 The idea is to steam the rice really well so that it yields perfect, long, separate, and fluffy grains of rice.

 The beauty of cooking rice is that it will only take about five minutes of active participation.

 While waiting for the rice to cook, you can do other activities to maximize your time.

 Place the rice in the strainer and let the running water flow through it.

 Step two: optional: soak the rice